cpwrs/nixbox/README.md

 ---

-Nixbox is a NixOS Uakari configration.
+Nixbox is a NixOS 24.05 configration.
 It sets up essential services, a GUI environment, and packages I use for development.

 ---